laravel/docs/passport.md

 <a name="token-lifetimes"></a>
 ### Token Lifetimes

-By default, Passport issues long-lived access tokens that expire after 1 year.
-If you would like to configure a shorter token lifetime, you may use the `tokensExpireIn` and `refreshTokensExpireIn` methods.
+By default, Passport issues long-lived access tokens that expire after one year.
+If you would like to configure a longer / shorter token lifetime, you may use the `tokensExpireIn` and `refreshTokensExpireIn` methods.
 These methods should be called from the `boot` method of your `AuthServiceProvider`:

     /**
      * Register any authentication / authorization services.